Welcome to a Sustainable Driftless!

 Interconnected and Independent–Public and Private Participation

-We are dependent upon and must support those talented and determined farming families that contribute to our food system locally and our communities.
-Each specialty in sustainability–biologists, engineers, farmers, extension, activists, not for profits, business, political leadership, counties, school boards, educators, and volunteers of all ages– make it possible.
-In this time of “privatization”, our efforts at preservation and protection are all more critical–privately–or via public/private/or NGO participation.
+We are dependent upon and must support those talented and determined farming families that contribute to our food system locally and to our communities–large and small.
+Each specialty that works in sustainability–biologists, engineers, farmers, extension, activists, not for profits, business, political leadership, counties, school boards, educators, and volunteers of all ages– make it possible.
+In this time of “privatization”, don’t lose site that our own efforts at preservation and protection are all more critical–privately–or via public/private/or NGO participation.

-Best to you and yours– and savor this season of joy and change while you manage your own summer garden– along with a future of abundance!
+Best to you and yours– and savor this season of joy and change while you manage your own summer garden–and our transistion into fall–with a sense of a future of abundance!

 -Julia Henley